Study Abroad Transfer Credits

 No more than 6 total credits in Government 498, Internship and Government 494, Independent Study (including those transferred in) combined may be counted toward a major in Government; credit beyond 6 may count to the 120 needed for graduation.

 Is credit possible for independent studies abroad or at another U.S. university?

-Yes.
+Yes (but note as stated above one may not receive transfer credit for 400-level seminars).
 Please follow the guidelines for undertaking a Government independent study course here.
-Like one would do for independent study at William & Mary, students need to submit a mini-syllabus outlining the learning objectives, readings, assignments, and meeting times with the professor advising them.
+Like one would do for independent study at William & Mary, you need to submit a mini-syllabus outlining the learning objectives, readings, assignments, and meeting times with the professor advising you.